GoldenMaximo/GoldenMaximo/README.md

 ## Howdy there, partner.

 I'm a software engineer.
-TS, React, Node, etc.
+TS, React, Node, Next.js, that sorta of thing.

 8 years I've been through these parts.
 Learned a lot, seen a lot.

 I can bench 225lbs/100kg.
 I have S+ speedruns in Resident Evil.
-I like doing mainly gardening and shooting, and stuff.
+I like doing mainly gardening and shooting and stuff.
 My fiancée is a beautiful vet; we have lil doggy doggers
 ```js
 typeof pupper  // Returns doggo
 ```
+I ride them big puppers too, "equines"; my fiancée calls them

 <br>
 <!---